 - VauxWall Climbing Centre

 What about places to eat in Vauxhall?
 Relax with breakfast at The Tea House Theatre, or explore the world's cuisine at Vauxhall Street Food Market.
-Experience the quirky charms of Brunswick House Cafe.
-Finally, take your pick from an ever-growing list of bars and gastro pubs such as the Fentiman Arms, The Black Dog and The Brown Derby to round off your perfect day in the Vauxhall area.
+Experience culinary delights at Brunswick House Cafe.
+Finally, take your pick from a list of bars and gastro pubs such as the Fentiman Arms, The Black Dog and The Brown Derby to round off your day in the Vauxhall area.

-Here is a list of places to see in Vauxhall:
+Here is a list of places to eat in Vauxhall:

 - Bonnington Café